cjbassi/gotop/README.md

 If Go is not installed or is the wrong version, and you don't have root access or don't want to upgrade Go, a script is provided to download Go and the gotop sources, compile gotop, and then clean up.
 See `scripts/install_without_root.sh`.

+#### go generate

+Apple SMC tags are embedded in a text file that is compiled into the executable; the same happens with the language translations.
+When the file `devices/data/sm.tsv` or any translations in `translations/dicts/` change, `go generate` should be re-run.

 ## Usage

 Run with `-h` to get an extensive list of command line arguments.
 Many of these can be configured by creating a configuration file; see the next section for more information.
 Key bindings can be viewed while gotop is running by pressing the `?` key, or they can be printed out by using the `--list keys` command.